 If your heart is weakened by a lack of blood flow from a blocked coronary artery, it’s unable to contract with enough strength to send a sufficient amount of blood to the lungs.
 When this happens, patients often feel shortness of breath because their heart and their lungs are not getting enough oxygen.

 Patients who experience shortness of breath -- especially when they’re not exerting themselves, or when they’re doing everyday activities that didn’t make them short of breath before -- should undergo a thorough cardiac evaluation to make sure they’re not experiencing symptoms of a heart attack.
+At GoHealth Urgent Care, we offer electrocardiograms (ECG or EKG) at all our locations, which is a test that analyzes the electrical activity of your heart.
+This test can reveal abnormal heart rhythm, if your heart is getting enough oxygen, or if your heart is enlarged.

 At GoHealth Urgent Care, we’re here 7 days a week to care for you.
 However, if you believe you are experiencing symptoms of a heart attack, please call 911.